simongottschlag/simongottschlag/README.md

 ### ⚡ background

-I've been a Linux user since the age of eleven and working in tech since I was 19, with everything from first line user support to networking and infrastructure consultant.
+I've been a Linux user since the age of eleven and working in tech since I was 19, with everything from first line user support to networking and infrastructure consulting.

-Nowadays, I'm doing some software engineering as well as
+The last couple of years have been focused around software engineering, DevOps, automation and some management.

 ### 🔭 work